 As I’ve mentioned here and there, running is not my favorite form of exercise.
 Not by a long shot.
 I can name several other workouts I’d rather do.
 However, I do run, and when traveling, it is often my only form of calorie combat.

 I haven’t had too many negative running experiences on my travels.
 The few I have had almost always involve dogs.
-Usually it’s a dog charging at me from his yard, barking wildly and nearly sending me into cardiac arrest, stopping just short of my tasty shin bone only because of invisible fencing (I presume.
-I mean, it’s invisible after all.), actual fencing, or the owner mildly admonishing the dog – “No, no Fluffy.”
-Then, “Don’t worry, he wouldn’t hurt a fly.” – clearly oblivious to the distress that Fluffy is causing me, poised as he is in a pre-lunge crouch, growling ominously and baring his fangs.
+Usually it’s a dog charging at me from his yard, barking wildly and nearly sending me into cardiac arrest, stopping just short of my tasty shin bone only because of invisible fencing (I presume), actual fencing, or the owner mildly admonishing the dog—”No, no Fluffy.”
+Then, “Don’t worry, he wouldn’t hurt a fly.“—clearly oblivious to the distress that Fluffy is causing me, poised as he is in a pre-lunge crouch, growling ominously and baring his fangs.

-The four-legged bullies, now deprived of an easy target, turned to go harass rabbits or terrorize squirrels or whatever bored farm dogs do when they aren’t chasing runners.
+The four-legged bullies, now deprived of a human target, turned to go harass rabbits or terrorize squirrels or whatever bored farm dogs do when they aren’t chasing runners.
 Then, suddenly, the husband’s footfalls sounded behind me.
 He had been a ways ahead of me and somehow gotten through the menacing horde unscathed on the outbound leg of the run.
 Now, retracing his steps, he ran right through them a second time, simply ignoring their renewed yapping and threatening street gang demeanor as I stood there, mouth agape.
-(I think he was employing that show no fear technique I keep hearing about but that I can’t quite seem to get the hang of.)
+(I think he was employing that show no fear technique I keep hearing about but can’t quite master.)
 This group of terrifying wolf relatives, though still barking up a storm, basically dispersed as the husband ran straight through the pack, like Moses parting the Red Sea.
 They were all bark and no bite, the little bastards.

 But in Colorado this past summer, the dog wasn’t the problem.
 It was his human.